jamiewho/Cat-Girl/readme.md

 - Install the packages in `packages.json`

-Made by jamie 𝓵𝓸𝓿𝓮𝓼 𝔂𝓸𝓾#0002 on Discord
+Made by cutie#7777 on Discord
 \ ゜ o ゜)ノ